Adam Campbell (footballer, born 1995): Notts County

 In July 2015 Campbell signed for Notts County.

 Morecambe

 In June 2017 Campbell signed for Morecambe.
 He scored his first goal for the club in a 2–1 loss at Barnet on 16 December 2017.
 On 3 August 2018, Campbell joined fellow League Two club Carlisle United on loan until January.

 He was released by Morecambe at the end of the 2018–19 season.

 Non-league football

 Following his release from Morecambe, Campbell signed for National League North club Darlington on 3 July 2019, and finished his first season as top scorer with 16 goals (15 in league competition).
 He played and scored regularly in 2020–21 before the National League North was abandoned because of COVID-19 pandemic-related issues, and left the club at the end of that season.

 Campbell rejoined Gateshead on 5 May 2021.
+Campbell was a member of the Gateshead side that won the National League North title in the 2021–22 scoring 12 goals in 40 league games.
+In the following season, Campbell played in the 2023 FA Trophy final defeat to FC Halifax Town at Wembley Stadium.

+Crawley Town

+On 5 August 2023, Campbell returned to the EFL, signing for League Two Crawley Town for an undisclosed fee.
+He was a member of Crawley's promotion-winning side, making an appearance in the play-off final win against Crewe Alexandra at Wembley.

+Following promotion at the end of the 2023–24 season, Campbell was offered a new contract by the club.
+On 24 June 2024, the club confirmed that Campbell would depart the club upon the expiration of his existing deal.

+Hartlepool United

+On 24 June 2024, Campbell agreed to join National League side Hartlepool United.
+He made his first appearance in his second Hartlepool United spell in a 1–0 victory against Yeovil Town in the opening match of the 2024–25 season.
+On 12 October, he scored his first Hartlepool goal in his 12th match, a 1–1 draw with Brackley Town in an FA Cup fourth qualifying round match.
+Speaking after the match, Campbell said "I'd be lying if I said it hadn't been probably the most frustrating four months that I've had in seven or eight years of professional football" citing limited game time.

 International career

 Campbell earned his only under-16 cap against Northern Ireland in the Victory Shield on 23 March 2011.
 In February 2012, he represented the under-17 team at the Algarve Tournament in Portugal, scoring once in three appearances.
 He made his under-19 debut as a 55th-minute substitute in a friendly match against Turkey on 21 March 2013.